Zero waste: Zero waste jurisdictions

 An example of network governance approach can be seen in the UK under New Labour who proposed the establishment of regional groupings that brought together the key stakeholders in waste management (local authority representatives, waste industry, government offices etc.) on a voluntary basis.
 There is a lack of clear government policy on how to meet the targets for diversion from landfill which increases the scope at the regional and local level for governance networks.
 The overall goal is set by government but the route for how to achieve it is left open, so stakeholders can coordinate and decide how best to reach it.

 Zero Waste is a strategy promoted by environmental NGOs but the waste industry is more in favor of the capital intensive option of energy from waste incineration.
 Research often highlights public support as the first requirement for success.
 In Taiwan, public opinion was essential in changing the attitude of business, who must transform their material use pattern to become more sustainable for Zero Waste to work.

 California is a leading state in the United States for having zero-waste goals.
 California is the state with the most cities in the Zero Waste International Alliance.
 According to the United States Environmental Protection Agency, multiple cities have defined what it means to be a Zero Waste community and adopted goals to reach that status.
 Some of these cities include Fresno, Los Angeles, Oakland, San Francisco, Pasadena, Alameda, and San Jose.
 San Francisco has defined zero waste as "zero discards to the landfill or high-temperature destruction."
 Here, there is a planned structure to reach Zero Waste through three steps recommended by the San Francisco Department of the Environment.
 These steps are to prevent waste, reduce and reuse, and recycle and compost.
 Los Angeles defines zero waste as "maximizing diversion from landfills and reducing waste at the source, with the ultimate goal of striving for more-sustainable solid waste management practices."
 Los Angeles plans to reach this goal by the year of 2025.
 To reach this goal, major changes will have to be made to product creation, use, and disposal.

 Zero-waste stores

-Retail stores specializing in zero-waste products have opened in various countries, including Spain and the United States.
+Retail stores specializing in zero-waste products and supply practices have opened in various countries, including Spain, the United Kingdom and the United States.
+As of October 2024 there are over 200 stores in the UK which sell products either unpackaged or with minimal packaging, and where shoppers can bring their own container to take away their purchases.